2018 Leicester explosion: Trial

 Kurd, Hassan and Ali stood trial at Leicester Crown Court beginning in November 2018.
 The trial lasted for five weeks.
 They were each assisted by a Kurdish interpreter throughout and they pleaded not guilty to all charges.

 Both Hassan and Ali took the stand in their defence.
 Hassan maintained throughout examination that he knew nothing about either the insurance scam or the setting of the fire.
 He claimed not to have seen the explosion, despite his close proximity to the scene at the relevant time.

 Ali also maintained his innocence throughout examination; despite CCTV images showing that the car in which he was a passenger was close by after the blast, he claimed not to have seen or heard the explosion.
 When asked about the plan to kill Ijevleva he stated: “It’s not possible.
 Who would accept to do a horrific thing like this?”.
 Both claimed they only became aware of the explosion the following day.

 During the trial, Prosecutor David Herbert QC told the court that Viktorija Ijevleva had helped obtain insurance for the shop, but was left to die because "she knew too much" about the scam.
-The court also heard that, while on remand, Kurd told a fellow inmate that he didn't want to split the proceeds with Ijevleva and he thought the insurance firm would pay out more if people died.
+The court also heard that, while on remand, Kurd told a fellow inmate that he did not want to split the proceeds with Ijevleva and he thought the insurance firm would pay out more if people died.
 It was further claimed that both Kurd and Ali were aware that the Ragoobeer family were in residence at the time they set the fire and that, due to the quantity of petrol and accelerants used, they must have known that the occupants would die.

 Kurd elected not to give evidence in his defence.